antvis/G6/packages/site/docs/manual/feature.en.md

       }
     }
   },
-  behaviors: ['zoom-canvas', 'drag-canvas', 'drag-node'], }
+  behaviors: ['zoom-canvas', 'drag-canvas', 'drag-element'], }
 ```

 ## 🔨 Brand New API Design

-G6 5.0 has redesigned its API, adopting a consistent naming convention.
+G6 5.0 features a cleaner, easy-to-use API design that is more in line with modern front-end frameworks.

 ## 🌲 Merging Graphs with Tree Graphs